 Quality apps for every device running Apple silicon

-Apple has almost completed transitioning its Macs from Intel chips to its own.
-In using unified architecture across its products, Apple has given Mac owners an interesting bonus: the ability to run iPad and iPhone apps on their Macs, thereby greatly expanding the software catalog they have access to.
+This summer, Apple completed a transition from Intel chips to its own.
+And in using unified architecture across its products, Apple has given Mac owners an interesting bonus: the ability to run iPhone and iPad apps on their Macs, greatly expanding the software catalog they have access to.

-In this guide, we’ve picked a selection of apps we believe are objectively great on iPhone and iPad – meaning even if you don’t own a silicon Mac, you should find some interesting apps within; but all of them work really well on Mac as well, thereby bringing Apple fans the best of all worlds.
+In this guide, we’ve picked a selection of apps we think are great on iPhone and iPad.
+So even if you don’t own a silicon Mac, you should find some items of interest.
+But all of them work well on Mac too, bringing fans of Apple computers the best of all worlds.

 How to install an iPad or iPhone app on your Mac